 - Research lenders and mortgage products: Research lenders that offer JBSP mortgages and compare their products and interest rates to find the most suitable one for your needs.

-- Assess affordability: Use an online affordability calculatorA tool used by mortgage lenders to calculate how much a borr... to determine how much you can borrow and how much the monthly mortgage payments will be.
+- Assess affordability: Use an online affordability calculatorWhat is an Affordability Calculator?
+An affordability calcul... to determine how much you can borrow and how much the monthly mortgage payments will be.

 - Gather necessary documents: Gather all the necessary documents such as proof of income, tax returns, bank statementsA record of a borrower's financial transactions often requir..., and identification documents for both the sole proprietor and joint borrower.